arke-industries/Protogen/README.md

 The in/out pair demonstrates anonymous object declaration.
-Everything in a method is considered documentation or comments until the first line starting with (sans whitespaces) `<ident> = ...`
+Everything in a method is considered documentation or comments until the first line starting with (sans whitespace) `<ident> = ...`

 The attributes after the method name alter the permissions and availability of that method.
-The authorized attribute gives access to the method to any user that has been authenticated by one of the methods, similiarily the unauthorized attribute gives access to unauthorized users.
+The authorized attribute gives access to the method to any user that has been authenticated by one of the methods, similarity the unauthorized attribute gives access to unauthorized users.
 The admin attribute allows access to only users authenticated as an admin user.
 Methods marked as admin are not added to the generated documentation file.
 The global and map attributes restrict what server type a method may run on, the possible server types being global and map.
 Map servers process any method related to the physical map while global servers process any method not covered by a map server.
 All four of these attributes may be present on the same method, but at least one of authorized, unauthorized and global, map must be present.

 The grammar is roughly: